HaxeFoundation/HaxeManual/md/manual/dictionary.md

 A class field is a variable, property or method of a class which can either be static or non-static.
 Non-static fields are referred to as **member** fields, so we speak of e.g. a **static method** or a **member variable**.

 ##### Class<T>
 This type is compatible with all class types.
-At compile-time, `Class<T>` can be considered to be the common base type of all class types.
+At compile-time, `Class<T>` can be considered the common base type of all class types.
 However, this relation is not reflected in generated code.

 ##### Compiler Flag
 A compiler flag is a configurable value which may influence the compilation process.
 Such a flag can be set by invoking the command line with `-D key=value` or just `-D key`, in which case the value defaults to `"1"`.
 The compiler also sets several flags internally to pass information between different compilation steps.